redteam6ix/customscripts/README.md

 # customscripts

-includes incomplete scripts or things i made for OSCP and PWK
+includes complete/incomplete scripts or things i made for OSCP and PWK